Tejasv1910/Dev1910-error/README.md

 </p>

 ## 🔥 About Me
-🎓 **B.Tech in Artificial Intelligence & Data Science** (2022 - 2026) at **Madhav Institute of Technology & Science, Gwalior**
-📊 Passionate about **Data Analytics, AI, and Machine Learning** .
-I specialize in extracting actionable insights from data using SQL, Python, and Power BI to drive business decisions as well as love working on Neural Network.
-🎵 **Music Enthusiast** – Dark Mystic Synth Beat Producer
+🎓 **B.Tech in Computer Science and Engineering** (2023 - 2027) at **Samrat Ashok Technological Institute,Vidisha**
+📊 Hi, i m a Computer Science Engineering student and aspiring **Software Developer** with hands-on experience in **Full Stack Web Development** and **Python-based Data Science**.
+I’ve completed internships where I worked on real-world projects using the **MERN stack**, API integrations, and dashboard-based systems.
+I enjoy building clean, user-focused applications, learning new technologies, and continuously improving my problem-solving skills.
+Currently, I’m focused on strengthening my development fundamentals and creating projects that showcase my growth as a developer.

-💡 Love working with **Neural Networks , Python, SQL, R, and Data Visualization tools**
+💡 Love working with **Neural Networks , Python, SQL, C++ , and Development**

 ---